LT3SD: Latent Trees for 3D Scene Diffusion: Related Work

 \myparagraph{3D Scene Generation.} Inspired by the success of 2D image generation, various recent methods have proposed reconstructing 3D scenes using 2D generative models~\cite{chan2023genvs, chen2023sd}.
 These approaches leverage 2D image generative models to learn to generate consistent novel views; however, designing the camera trajectory and generating a complete 3D scene is challenging due to occlusions.
 Scene graphs-based 3D generation methods~\cite{tang2024diffuscene,zhai2023commonscenes} offer an abstract representation for 3D scene generation.
-Several recent works have introduced diffusion models for 3D scenes~\cite{ju2023diffroom, lee2023diffusion, Bahmani_2023_ICCV, liu2023pyramid, ren2023xcube, wu2024blockfusion, lee2024semcity, kim2023nfldm}.
-DiffRoom~\cite{ju2023diffroom}, NeuralField-LDM~\cite{kim2023nfldm}, CC3D~\cite{Bahmani_2023_ICCV}, and XCube~\cite{ren2023xcube} focus on bounded generation of 3D scenes, while SSG~\cite{lee2023diffusion}, \cite{liu2023pyramid}, and SemCity~\cite{lee2024semcity} focus on outdoor 3D semantic scenes with limited geometry details.
+Several recent works have introduced diffusion models for 3D scenes~\cite{ju2023diffroom, lee2023diffusion, Bahmani_2023_ICCV, liu2023pyramid, ren2023xcube, xiang2024structured, wu2024blockfusion, lee2024semcity, kim2023nfldm}.
+DiffRoom~\cite{ju2023diffroom}, NeuralField-LDM~\cite{kim2023nfldm}, CC3D~\cite{Bahmani_2023_ICCV}, XCube~\cite{ren2023xcube} and TRELLIS~\cite{xiang2024structured} focus on bounded generation of 3D scenes, while SSG~\cite{lee2023diffusion}, \cite{liu2023pyramid}, and SemCity~\cite{lee2024semcity} focus on outdoor 3D semantic scene generation, they offer limited geometry detail due to low-resolution data or explicit representation.
 Text-to-3D-based methods~\cite{hollein2023text2room} typically require hours of optimization.
 Very recently, BlockFusion~\cite{wu2024blockfusion} proposed to generate larger-scale 3D scenes through latent triplane extrapolation, conditioned on 2D layout inputs.
 However, 3D scene generation is still in its infancy, and it remains a challenge to efficiently generate unbounded 3D scenes with high-quality, coherent structures, high-frequency details, and plausible layouts.
 In this work, we propose an efficient unconditional 3D scene generation pipeline that enables seamless infinite 3D scene generation at high quality.